-As a licensed U.S pharmacy, we can ship the whole of United States, Europe and to some selected territories/countries in Asia.
+As a licensed U.S. pharmacy, we can only ship within the United States and to some selected territories/countries.

 How long will it take to receive my prescriptions by mail?

-After we receive your prescription and verify the information, please allow 2-3 days to receive your medications from our pharmacy.
-We also have an Express Ship option which will have the medication to your door within no time.
+After we receive your prescription and verify the information, please allow 14-28 days to receive your medications from our pharmacy.
+We also have an Express Ship option which will have the medication to your door within 7-14 days.

 What happens if my package is lost or damaged during delivery?

 All of our packages are covered against damage or loss.
 If a product is lost or damaged we will reship it to you free of charge.
 Please feel free to contact us if you do not receive your prescriptions within 14 days of sending your prescription.

 Does your online pharmacy accept US insurance coverage as type of payment?

 We do not accept US insurance coverage as payment.
 However, we do send you an official receipt with your purchase which you may be able to send to your insurance company for reimbursement.

 What is your return policy on prescription drugs and medications?